 What’s the Best WordPress eCommerce Plugin for You?

-If you’re looking for a eCommerce plugin that can handle any situation, WooCommerce is a good place to start.
-On the other hand, if you’re more focused on selling digital products, Easy Digital Downloads may be more suitable, and will also offer intuitive features specific to your needs.
+If you’re looking for an eCommerce plugin that can handle any situation, WooCommerce is a good place to start.
+On the other hand, if you’re more focused on selling digital products, Easy Digital Downloads may be more suitable and will also offer intuitive features specific to your needs.
 For simpler eCommerce solutions, try iThemes Exchange or Shopp.